 Here are what we reckon are the main pros and cons of a mobile plan with Three.

 - Wide range of plans to choose from

-- Roam abroad in up to 60 countries (on Advanced Plans)
+- Advanced Plans let you roam abroad in up to 60 countries

 - Low upfront costs on handsets